Edwing123/learning-zig-from-docs/comments/README.md

 > In short, it's a program that editors like VSCode and Helix use to offer functionalities
 > like autocomplete, go to references, code static analysis, etc.

+Also, remember the documentation website for the Zig standard library? the documentation for that website is gathered from the doc comments from the standard library source code.

 As a note, the documentation says that doc comments are only allowed in some places, and that in the future, the compiler will show an error if it finds a doc comment in a wrong place.